hopSilentSimon/Domoticz_Marstek_Modbus/README.md

 * Stop bits : 1

 In my case (using the PUSR-DR134) in EDGE gateway tab:
-* working mode: Modbus Simplpe protocol
+* working mode: Modbus Simple protocol

 I guess any DR134 device that simply converts modbus RTU data > TCP protocol data will work